mmularski/ckad-exams/ckad-tasks/exam-1/task-12-secret-env-advanced/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-1-task-12`.
-- Create a Secret named `advanced-secret` in that namespace with base64-encoded data containing the value `SUCCESSFUL!`.
+- Create a Secret named `advanced-secret` in that namespace with a key named `encoded-data` containing the base64-encoded value `SUCCESSFUL!`.
-- Create a Pod named `secret-advanced-demo` that reads the Secret as an environment variable and decodes it.
+- Create a Pod named `secret-advanced-demo` that reads the Secret key `encoded-data` as an environment variable named `DECODED_MESSAGE`.
-- The Pod should display the decoded secret value (output: `SUCCESSFUL!`).
+- The Pod should display the secret value (output: `SUCCESSFUL!`).

 ## Deliverables
 - All required manifests in the `prep/` directory.